 Simple.
 Comfortable.
 Sustainable.

-Srushti Farm is a farm located in the pristine village of Nagargao, Valpoi in the scenic quaint hillside of Goa.
-This farm is spread over acres of land comprising of cashew plantation, arecanut plantation, some untouched forest and a variety of flora and fauna.
-The journey of Srushti Farm as we know it today began when the owners decided to quit the city life to build their home in the lap of nature.
-Hence simplicity and sustainability are the foundations of the set up.
-Needless to say, we grow a part of our food here, and love to live among our pets - not to forget the cows in the cowshed.
+Srushti Farm is a farm located in the pristine village of Nagargao, Valpoi in the scenic quaint hillside of North Goa.
+This farm is spread over acres of land comprising of cashew, arecanut plantations, untouched forest with a variety of flora and fauna.
+The journey of Srushti Farm, as we know it today began when the owners decided to quit the city life to build their home in the lap of nature.
+Simplicity and sustainability are the foundations of the set up.
+Needless to say, we grow a part of our food here and love to live among our pets - not to forget the cows in the cowshed.

-forest types
+Forest type

-birds found
+Birds found

-other species found
+Other species found

 The activities of camping and hosting tourists is a complementary commercial venture and we are committed to give you a comfortable and a memorable stay.